Skip to content

 Short-term Treasury Bills and the yields they can offer are most directly affected by the Fed’s monetary policy, as stated by the Fed.

 Though any fixed-income instrument is subject to the ebbs and flows of the open market, short-term treasuries have historically moved in near lockstep with the Fed Funds Rate.
-This relationship is strongest for the 1-Month, 3-Month, 6-Month, and 1-Year T-bills.
+This relationship is strongest for T-Bills, denoted in 1-Month, 3-Month, 6-Month, and 1-Year durations.

 Longer-term treasuries, like the 10-Year Note and 30-Year Bond, don’t typically follow the Fed Funds Rate as closely, though they have trended along its general direction over the last 30 years.
 This is because the Fed does not directly target long-term interest rates, and the maturities on these instruments are denoted years or even decades out in time.